-Many women chose to have Breast Augmentation to improve and enhance their figures.
+Also known as Breast Enlargement or Breast Enhancement.
+Basically, women choose to have Breast Augmentation to improve and enhance their figures.
 Some women just don’t grow enough breast tissue to suit their proportions, some lose volume over time or with childbearing.
 Either way, they want to feel more feminine.

 The Plane Of Insertion

-John will use one of three different planes to insert the breast implant.
-The correct plane for you will depend on the amount of tissue you have to cover the implant and the size and shape of the implant we chose.
-John will guide you through this process and help make the correct decision for you.
+Dr. Newton will use one of three different planes to insert the breast implant.
+The correct plane for you will depend on the amount of tissue you have to cover the implant and the size and shape of the implant chosen.
+Dr. Newton will guide you through this process and help make the correct decision for you.